hasanDSx/Retail-Store-Performance-Analysis-Power-BI/README.md

-The dashboard delivers a complete and dynamic view of retail performance through a set of key performance indicators (KPIs) that highlight revenue, transactions, total sales, average sales per transaction, and average transaction value — all designed to give an instant overview of business health.
+📊 Retail Performance Dashboard – Power BI
 ---

-It features clean and insightful visualizations, including time-series charts for revenue by hour and by month, enhanced with dynamic variance indicators showing performance differences compared to previous periods, clearly identifying whether the change represents growth or decline.
-Each chart is supported by a dynamic title that automatically displays the top-performing time period or month, the growth result, and its percentage compared to the previous benchmark — making insights more contextual and intuitive.
+This dashboard provides a comprehensive and dynamic view of retail performance, using a collection of core KPIs that cover revenue, total sales, number of transactions, average sales per transaction, and average transaction value.
+These indicators collectively offer a clear and immediate understanding of overall business health.
 ---

-The dashboard also includes a dynamic pie chart that visualizes revenue distribution across stores, locations, and payment types, allowing users to understand contribution and performance at a glance.
+The report includes clean and intuitive visualizations, such as time-series charts for revenue by hour and by month.
+These visuals are enhanced with dynamic variance indicators that highlight performance changes relative to previous periods, making it easy to identify whether the shift represents growth or decline.
 ---

-Additionally, it features a comparative chart that presents sales and average transaction value by items, complemented with average reference lines for both metrics to highlight deviations and performance balance.
+A key feature of this project is the use of dynamic titles.
+Each chart automatically displays the top-performing month or hour, the variance in profits, and the percentage change compared to the previous benchmark.
+This provides a more contextual and narrative-driven analysis experience.
 ---
+To ensure clean, modular, and maintainable DAX logic, the project utilizes User-Defined Functions (UDFs).
+These UDFs encapsulate repeated formatting logic — such as number formatting, difference calculations, and growth indicators — into reusable DAX functions.
+This approach significantly reduces code repetition, enhances readability, and creates a more scalable modeling structure.
+---
+The dashboard also includes a dynamic pie chart that visualizes revenue distribution across stores, locations, and payment types, enabling quick interpretation of contribution patterns.
+---
+Additionally, a comparative chart presents total sales and average transaction value by item, complemented by average reference lines to highlight deviations and performance balance.
+---

-For maximum interactivity, the dashboard offers dynamic filters for years, months, and weekdays, empowering users to navigate and analyze data effortlessly from multiple perspectives.
+For enhanced interactivity, the dashboard incorporates dynamic filters for years, months, and weekdays, allowing users to explore the data from multiple analytical perspectives.